Saxsori/javaOne/README.md

 Now you may wonder, Why this strict OOP style does even matter, mixing both procedural and object-oriented styles will look great like C++?

 Well, Java's commitment to OOP ensures code organization, modularity, and maintainability.
-Making it easier to update, test and maintain tho classes for big applications.
+Making it easier to update, test and maintain the classes for big applications.
 Plus, this strictness fuels advanced concepts like frameworks, libraries, and dependency injection, helping you build flexible, scalable, and robust applications.

 ### Simple Compile